What Size Plywood for Roof and Construction

 If you purchase the 4×8 inches plywood, the thickness will be around 5/8 to 3/4 inches.
 It will all depend on the grade of the plywood.
 As we know, plywood grade is divided into four kinds: grade A, grade B, grade C, and grade D.

 The finer the grade, the thicker the plywood is.
-A-grade plywood sheet usually has that standard ¾ inches flat roof plywood thickness.
+A-grade plywood sheet usually has that standard ¾ inches flat roof plywood thickness, suitable for handling a heavier load.

 3. Factors to Consider

-These are some factors to consider when you are choosing the plywood size for the roofing.
+These are some factors to consider when choosing the plywood size for roofing.
 Consider them before buying any plywood sheet.

 • The Design of the Roof